RasaHQ/rasa-nlu-examples/docs/index.md

 these are components that are **not officially supported**.
 There will be some tests and some documentation but this is a community project, not something that is part of core Rasa.

+The goal of these tools will be to be compatible with the most recent version of rasa only.
+You may need to point to an older release of the project if you want it to be compatible with an older version of Rasa.

 # Components

 The following components are implemented.